Using a technique called verification by multiplicity, astronomers discovered 715 new planets from Kepler data.

 One of these new habitable zone planets, called Kepler-296f, orbits a star half the size and 5 percent as bright as our sun.
 Kepler-296f is twice the size of Earth, but scientists do not know whether the planet is a gaseous world, with a thick hydrogen-helium envelope, or it is a water world surrounded by a deep ocean.

-“From this study we learn planets in these multi-systems are small and their orbits are flat and circular — resembling pancakes — not your classical view of an atom,” said Jason Rowe, research scientist at the SETI Institute in Mountain View, California, and co-leader of the research.
+“From this study we learn planets in these multi-systems are small and their orbits are flat and circular — resembling pancakes — not your classical view of an atom,” said Jason Rowe, a research scientist at the SETI Institute in Mountain View, California, and co-leader of the research.
 “The more we explore the more we find familiar traces of ourselves amongst the stars that remind us of home.”

 This latest discovery brings the confirmed count of planets outside our solar system to nearly 1,700.
 As we continue to reach toward the stars, each discovery brings us one step closer to a more accurate understanding of our place in the galaxy.

 Launched in March 2009, Kepler is the first NASA mission to find potentially habitable Earth-size planets.
 Discoveries include more than 3,600 planet candidates, of which 961 have been verified as bonafide worlds.

 Publication: The findings papers will be published on March 10 in The Astrophysical Journal.

 PDF Copy of the Studies: